ShreetamaDasgupta25/SQL_Project_Codebasics_Resume_Project_Challenge/README.md

-# Codebasics-Resume-Project-Challenge
+# Provide Insights to Management in Consumer Goods Domain

 This is the submission for one of the resume project challenges conducted by Codebasics.

-**Challenge** :
-Provide Insights to Management in Consumer Goods Domain
+**Challenge** : Provide Insights to Management in Consumer Goods Domain

 **Domain**:Consumer Goods